 Creamy Italian Puddings And Custards For Your Next Tea Party

 Classic, creamy, and flavorful, these Italian specialties got it all.
-Whenever you crave something luscious that doesn’t take all the time in the world to prepare, here’s a short selection of the best puddings and custards to try out.
+Whenever you crave some luscious pudding desserts that don’t take all the time in the world to prepare, here’s a short selection of the best puddings and custards to try out.

-Perfect for a lovely, romantic meal with your special someone, Italian chocolate pudding is palatable in its simplicity.
-If you haven’t given it a try, this old-fashioned dish slightly resembles a super-soft brownie baked in a cup.
+Perfect for a lovely date night meal with your special someone, Italian chocolate pudding is palatable in its simplicity.
+If you haven’t tried it, this old-fashioned dish resembles a super-soft brownie baked in a cup.

 Typically, the recipe calls for a handful of pantry ingredients such as chocolate, heavy cream, eggs, and vanilla.
 A well-kept trick for it to hit the spot is to use some good-quality dark chocolate and avoid overcooking.

 At its best, this pudding is soft, fudgy, smooth, and incredibly rich.
 Every bite almost feels like pure bliss on your taste buds.
 When you crave some decadent indulgence, this has everything it takes to be your go-to!

 In a nutshell, authentic Italian rice pudding is a moreish combo of silky-smooth custard and cream.
 When you crave something starchy, a bowlful of budino di riso will warm your stomach and soothe your soul in the best way.